 The BareFit lining combines well with the breathable mesh upper and internal structure of the shoe to give you an almost glove-like fit with optimal cooling and drainage.

-The Carbon Rubber tread gives you nice traction in this shoe without sacrificing weight.
-The cushioning allows for a solid rebound in the mid-foot while providing extra cushioning for the heel strike.
+The Carbon Rubber tread gives you nice traction without the weight of bulky lugs.
+The cushioning allows for a solid rebound in the mid-foot while providing extra cushioning for heel strikes.

 - Boa Closure System